Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 Enjoying our wine tasting on the terrace at Logan

-Two of the other pet-friendly cellar doors I recommend are di Lusso Estate and Moothi Estate. di Lusso offers Australia’s largest range of Italian varietal wines, plus wood-fired pizzas in their trattoria.
-Dogs are allowed to join you in the outdoor seating area only, where water bowls are provided.
+Two of the other pet-friendly cellar doors I recommend are di Lusso Estate and Robert Stein. di Lusso offers Australia’s largest range of Italian varietal wines, plus wood-fired pizzas in their trattoria.
+Dogs are allowed to join you in the outdoor seating area only (not inside), where water bowls are provided.

 Dog-Friendly Winery Tours in Mudgee